jvm-graphics-labs/modern-jogl-examples/README.md

-Note: at the moment there is a gradle, a general refreshing and kotlin implementation in progress, it'll be back to normal asap
+Note: at the moment there is ~~a gradle~~, a general refreshing and kotlin implementation in progress, it'll be back to normal asap

 modern-jogl-examples
 ====================